drwasho/openbazaar-documentation/04 Marketplaces.md

 # 4. Marketplaces

 **Trade verticals** in *OpenBazaar* refers to types of markets that can be built on top of the platform.
 In the theory section of the [Github Readme](https://github.com/OpenBazaar/OpenBazaar), I have attempted to describe in minor detail how different types of markets can be built on the platform.

 These include:

+1. E-Commerce
-1. Physical goods
+  - Physical goods
     - Fixed price
     - Auctions
-2. Digital goods
+  - Digital goods
-3. Services
+2. Services
     - Invitation to tender
     - Auction
     - Fixed rate
-4. Lending
+3. Lending
     - P2P lending
     - Bonds
-5. Financial securities
+4. Financial securities
     - Stocks
     - Futures (bounded futures)
     - Options
     - Swaps
-6. Crowd funding
+5. Crowd funding
-7. Insurance
+6. Insurance
-8. Currency exchange
+7. Currency exchange
-9. Barter
-10. Prediction markets
+8. Prediction markets
-11. Other

 <img src="http://s25.postimg.org/9qy5zjaa7/Open_Bazaar_Stack.jpg" />